Makalondi: Flora and fauna

 On the higher plains of Makalondi, for which tiger bush is typical as a vegetation form, grow winged seed plants, acacias, monkey bread trees, doum palms and caritat trees.
 Khaya senegalensis and Tamarind thrive in the lowlands.
 The average rainfall level between 1961 and 1990 was about 600 mm (23 in).
 The Makalondi District is recognized as an Important Bird Area.
 The major birds include the Long-tailed glossy starling and the Savile's bustard.
 The birds were studied mainly by Pierre Souvairan, who lived in the area for 30 years between 1968 and 1998.
 Until the 1970s, large mammals, including Loxodonta africana, Panthera leo and Syncerus caffer were common, particularly in the western part of the area.
 Most disappeared following extensive clearance of land for agriculture during the 1980s.

 History

 Makalondi was separated from the territory of the rural community of Torodi on 18 August 2009 as a separate commune.
 The reasons for the separation of Torodi included the high population density in this area and in particular the position of Makalondi as an important border town.
 Since 2011, Makalondi has not belonged to the Say department, but to the newly founded department of Torodi.

+On 4 February 2026, JNIM militants overran a Nigerien military position in the, killing at least 36 soldiers and injuring several others.